microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Managing the Container Orchestration Cluster<i>(cmd-line tools)</i></h3>

-The **kubectl** command accesses the Application Programming Interfaces (API's) from Kubernetes.
+The **kubectl** command accesses the Application Programming Interfaces (API's) from Kubernetes (other clustering systems may have different command line tools).
 The utility <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_blank">can be installed your workstation using this process</a>, and it is also available in the <a href="https://azure.microsoft.com/en-us/features/cloud-shell/" target="_blank">Azure Cloud Shell with no installation</a>.

 A <a href="https://kubernetes.io/docs/reference/kubectl/cheatsheet/" target="_blank">full list of the **kubectl** commands is here</a>.
 You can <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/cluster-troubleshooting-commands?view=sqlallproducts-allversions
 " target="_blank">use these commands for troubleshooting the SQL Server BDC as well</a>.